Value-added tax (VAT)

 Excise duty principally applies to luxury goods, such as alcoholic drinks, perfume and cosmetic products, caviar, salmon, cigars, and cigarettes.

-The Finance Act for 2018 has also introduced, in addition to the ad valorem rate, a specific tax based on the quantities.
+In addition to the ad valorem rate, there is a specific tax based on the quantities.

 The excise duties are currently the following:

 - Local beers: 22% + XAF 20 per litre.

 - Imported beers: 25% + XAF 180 per litre.

 - Local wines: 22% + XAF 100 per litre.